Diasen Diathonite Evolution

 Do you need to pre-prime bare brickwork or blockwork prior to applying the Diathonite range of plasters?

 Typically, Diathonite plasters (Diathonite Thermactive and Diathonite Evolution) can be applied onto bare blockwork, brickwork or stone with no primer.
 A fine mist of moisture can sometimes assist with the initial key of Diathonite plasters onto the wall.
-For low-moisture absorptive surfaces such as timber, existing lime plaster etc., then Diasen Aquabond primer can be applied.
+For low-moisture absorptive surfaces such as timber, existing smooth lime plaster etc., then Diasen Aquabond primer must be applied.

 Are hydrophobic creams breathable?
 Do they prevent moisture from escaping from inside to outside?